MHSRA and Jr. High 2017 - 2018 Membership Applications

 Read the Cowboy's Digest, the MHSRA website, and your NHSRA Rule Book, to keep in touch with the current news and rules that you need to be aware of.
 Remember it is the member’s responsibility to know the rules and deadlines, with nearly 400 members in MHSRA our Association must stand by the rules and deadlines posted.

-- Two Rodeos with Average System – There are three sets of points available at each rodeo location.
-Rodeo 1 is one set of points, rodeo 2 is a second set of points, and bonus points (formerly referred to as average points) is the third set of points available for each rodeo location.
+- Two Rodeos – There are two sets of points available at each rodeo location.
+Rodeo 1 is one set of points, rodeo 2 is a second set of points.
 You may enter only one rodeo for that location.
 By entering only one of the rodeos you will only be eligible for that rodeo’s points.
-You may also enter both rodeos for that location (Rodeo 1 and Rodeo 2) which means you will be eligible for all three sets of points available as well as jackpot winnings (see Mandatory Jackpot below).
-The points system is still the 7 best rodeos in each event that can be taken to the State Finals, but the average points will now be included in the “7 best rodeos” points system.
+You may also enter both rodeos for that location (Rodeo 1 and Rodeo 2) which means you will be eligible for the jackpot winnings (see Mandatory Jackpot below).
+The points system is still the 7 best rodeos in each event that can be taken to the State Finals.
 Keep in mind that if you enter only one rodeo you will be entered as a “points only” contestant.
 Jackpot is only available to those contestants that have entered both rodeos.

 - Mandatory Jackpot – There is now a mandatory jackpot of $10 per event that will be paid on the average places.
 For example, if you enter one rodeo for the weekend, you will entered as a points only contestant and ineligible to receive jackpot winnings.
 If you enter both rodeos for the weekend, you will automatically be charged jackpot fees for each event you enter and will be eligible for jackpot winnings.